‘Wide range of languages on offer, new state of the art language labs’ - Good Schools Guide

-Head of the Modern Languages Department, Rachel Wickes, said she could not have hoped for better teaching accommodation.
+Head of the Modern Languages Department, Chris Brown, said he could not have hoped for better teaching accommodation.

 “The classrooms are spacious and light, thanks to 500m2 of glass, and because the building is designed specifically for language teaching, the sound insulation in each room is fantastic.

-“Students and staff love the new centre, which provides the perfect environment for learning,” she added.
+“Students and staff love the new centre, which provides the perfect environment for learning,” he added.

 Page Polyglotte - click here